WBQP-CD

-WBQP-CD (channel 12) is a low-power, Class A television station licensed to Pensacola, Florida, United States, which primarily airs paid programming from OnTV4U.
+WBQP-CD (channel 12) is a low-power, Class A television station in Pensacola, Florida, United States.
 It is owned by Vernon and Mary Lynn Watson, who were the first African Americans to own a broadcast television station in Pensacola.

 History

 The Federal Communications Commission (FCC) licensed Vernon Watson to broadcast on channel 12 in Pensacola, Florida, on June 19, 1992.
 The FCC then assigned the translator-style callsign W12CN to the station.
 In 1994 and 1995, the station was struggling to be added the local cable system and to have their TV schedule listed in the local newspapers—typical among most low-power TV stations.
 In March 1995, the station became the WB affiliate for Pensacola.
 In September 1995, the station's call sign was changed from W12CN to WBQP-LP; later that month, the station was added to the local cable system.
-The WB affiliation eventually moved to WFGX (channel 35, now a MyNetworkTV affiliate) the following year, and then to WBPG (channel 55, now CW owned-and-operated station WFNA) in 2001.
+The WB affiliation eventually moved to WFGX (channel 35, now an independent station with MyNetworkTV) the following year, and then to WBPG (channel 55, now CW station WFNA) in 2001.